homelabos/homelabos/docs/setup/installation.md

 If you installed with the Automatic/One-Liner install, your vault password exists at `~/.homelabos_vault_pass` for the user you ran the script as.
 Make sure to back this password up somewhere safe, and ideally _not_ in your `settings/` folder.
 If someone gains access to your `settings/` folder and the vault password, bad things can happen.
 Store them separately.

+## Enabling Documentation

+To have HomelabOS serve it's docs on your system with correct links filled out for all enabled services, run `make set docs.enable true` then `make` again to deploy it.

 ## [Troubleshooting / FAQ](faq.md)

 ## Network Configuration